mattamx/Projects/Sprint 10 - Integrated Project 2/README.md

 We study the technological process of gold extration from ore and its various stages and leverage a formula to simulate the gold recovery process.
 ![Alt text](image.png)

-Our data is examined for any possible quality issues and take into the differences in the number of features across the *Train*, *Test* and *Full* data and a missing target feature from our *Test* dataset.
+Our data is examined for any possible quality issues and we take into the differences in the number of features across the *Train*, *Test* and *Full* data and a missing target feature from our *Test* dataset.
 Concentration of metals is cross-compared at different stages.

 We then calculate the symmetric Mean Absolute Percentage Error (sMAPE) as our evaluation metric in order to predict two values:
     1. rougher concentrate recovery `rougher.output.recovery`